wearvr/pico-vr-unity-sdk-instructions/docs/pico-payment-sdk-user-management.md

 <meta-data android:name="pico_scope" android:value="get_user_info" />
 ```

-With these (substituting the `REPLACE_ME` values with the corresponding credentials from the WEARVR developer dashboard):
+With one of the following (substituting the `REPLACE_ME` values with the corresponding credentials from the WEARVR developer dashboard):

+For a build to be *released in China*:

 ```
 <!-- Your app's credentials used for user sessions & payments within China -->